pyc0d3/search-engines-scrapper/README.md

 # search-engines-scrapper
-Finds some urls from request to google or another search engine
+Finds some urls from request to google or another search engine and opens with your browser
 ### HOW TO USE:
  open cmd and type